Doing too many sets can backfire. Smart strength training is about quality, not just quantity.

 Aim to bring each set within a few reps of failure.

-For menopausal women, incorporating some sets taken all the way to failure—especially toward the end of a workout—can be beneficial for building strength and boosting energy levels.
+No, for menopausal women, incorporating some sets taken all the way to failure, especially toward the end of a workout, can be beneficial for building strength and boosting energy levels.

 They are a great way to build muscle, and really fire up your metabolism!